JamesBrownR/MeetingSurge/_posts/2026-03-21-south-florida-summer-car-prep.md

+---
+layout: blog
+title: Why South Florida Shops Should Publish Summer Content Right Now
+description: Most auto shops in Broward County publish nothing for months.
+Here's why publishing seasonal content before summer hits is one of the easiest ways to outrank competitors in Plantation, Fort Lauderdale, and Davie.
+image: /blog/blogpics/south-florida-summer-car-prep.webp
+reading_time: 5 min read
+date: 2026-03-21
+faqs:
+  - question: "When should South Florida auto shops publish summer content?"
+    answer: "6-8 weeks before peak season, so March through April.
+Google takes 30-60 days to rank new content.
+If you publish in June when customers are already searching, you missed the window.
+Shops that publish early are already ranked when demand peaks."
+  - question: "What summer topics should South Florida auto shops write about?"
+    answer: "AC inspection and repair, battery checks {batteries fail faster in heat than cold}, tire pressure in high temperatures, hurricane season vehicle prep, and cooling system maintenance.
+These are the services customers search for most between April and September in Broward County."
+  - question: "Does local content actually rank differently than generic content?"
+    answer: "Yes.
+A post mentioning Plantation, Fort Lauderdale, Davie, and Broward County targets a completely different and far less competitive keyword set than generic seasonal tips.
+Location specificity is a direct ranking signal."
+  - question: "How long should a seasonal blog post be?"
+    answer: "800 to 1,200 words is the sweet spot.
+Long enough to cover the topic with enough depth for Google to rank it, short enough that customers actually read it.
+Quality and specificity matter more than hitting a word count."
+  - question: "What if I only publish one post and never follow up?"
+    answer: "One post does almost nothing long-term.
+Google rewards consistency.
+One post per month for a year gives you 12 indexed pages each targeting different searches.
+That compounds in a way a static website never does."
+---
 <div class="blog-container">
     <article class="blog-post">
     <p>Most auto shops in Broward County publish nothing on their website for months at a time.
 No updates, no new pages, no blog posts.
 Google notices.
 So do the shops that are quietly picking up their customers by publishing one useful post per month.</p>